 These words were forefront in my mind when I flew into Phnom Penh, Cambodia, last month with some of my colleagues from AJWS.
 Together, we met with ten local, grassroots organizations, supported by AJWS, working tirelessly to advance civil and political rights and natural resource rights in their communities.Read More

-AJWS works in nine countries in Asia to promote human rights and end poverty.
+AJWS works in seven countries in Asia to promote human rights and end poverty.
 From ending the practice of child marriage in India to protecting the rights of migrant workers on the border of Burma and Thailand, we support people who are on the frontlines of social change.Read More